mariahrucker/Tic-Tac-Toe/README.md

 ### `print_board()`

-This function prints the current state of the game board on the console.
+Prints the current state of the game board on the console.

 ### `get_empty_spaces()`

-This function returns a list of empty spaces on the board.
+Returns a list of empty spaces on the board.

 ### `is_win()`

-This function checks if a player has won the game.
+Checks if a player has won the game.

 ### `evaluate()`

-This function evaluates the board and returns a score for the AI's move.
+Evaluates the board and returns a score for the AI's move.

 ### `minimax()`

-This function implements the minimax algorithm for the AI's move.
+Implements the minimax algorithm for the AI's move.

 ### `get_best_move()`

-This function returns the best move for the AI to make based on the current board.
+Returns the best move for the AI to make based on the current board.

 ### `play_game()`

-This function initiates and plays the game.
+Initiates and plays the game.
 The player enters their move by specifying the row and column number of the board.
 The function checks if the move is valid and adds it to the board if it is valid.
 It then checks if the player has won the game or if the game is tied.
 If the game is still ongoing, the AI calculates its best move using the `get_best_move()` function and adds it to the board.
 It then checks if the AI has won the game or if the game is tied.
 If the game is still ongoing, the process continues until the game is over.

 ## Board Representation